thurianknight/character-oracle/README.md

 In **Module Settings**, you can:

 - Set your OpenAI API key.
-- Choose which model to use (e.g., `gpt-3.5-turbo` or `gpt-4`).
+- Choose which model to use (e.g., `gpt-3.5-turbo` or `gpt-4o-mini`).
-- Control whether output is automatically added to the actor biography.
+- Update the data paths to character info fields, useful for other systems.

 ---